turbot/flowpipe-mod-aws-tags/README.md

 ### Configuration

-To start using this mod, you need to configure some [input variables](https://flowpipe.io/docs/build/mod-variables#input-variables).
+To start using this mod, you may need to configure some [input variables](https://flowpipe.io/docs/build/mod-variables#input-variables).

 The simplest way to do this is to copy the example file `tags.fpvars.example` to `tags.fpvars`, and then update the values as needed.
 Alternatively, you can pass the variables directly via the command line or environment variables.
 For more details on these methods, see [passing input variables](https://flowpipe.io/docs/build/mod-variables#passing-input-variables).